 Unfortunately, BHC did not deliver on any of that (Instead, I recommend you read The Willpower Instinct if this topic interests you).
 The entirety of pillar 2 was a step-by-step walkthrough of their “90-day Total Transformation” program, a gimmicky program they continually say is what helped Carey build her “six-figure coaching business.”

 The done-for-you program would be perfect for someone trying to lose weight who is more of a “feeler” type than “thinker” type.
 It was very flowery and loaded with manipulative “seeding” marketing crap to try to upsell your client on more services later.
 Not impressed with that.
 There were entire sessions whose sole purpose was to coax your client into signing up for more sessions with you, not benefit your client.
 There was also a lot of weird borderline spiritual shit that just didn’t resonate with me.

 Pillar 2 is really just “how to deliver session X.” It’s just a bunch of scripts that are sometimes poorly worded, poorly formatted, and completely unrelated to any health concern other than weight loss.
 The 90-day program is 12 weeks, so we learned 12 scripts.
 There is also one “Closing The Deal” script, which you deliver before the 90-day program.
 Its purpose is to sell your services and gain clients.

-As for the psychology of habit chance and neuroscience, those were practically nonexistent as well.
+As for the psychology of habit change and neuroscience, those were practically nonexistent as well (Read The Power of Habit for great information on that).
 Pillar 2 did not go into “how” to coach either.
 It focused solely on their specific scripts.

 The pillar 2 bonus material was a handy question guide though, which was probably the most (if only) useful handout in the entire program.
 Here it is, for free: